Some affiliate links are provided below. Learn more.

 How to make fragrant lavender sachets

-- Organza bags (buy an affordable set of 50 here and use the rest for other craft projects).
+- Organza bags (you can find some here).
 You can also use muslin bags, but I have found that the scent is stronger with organza bags.

 - Jute twine (optional, but cute).

 Gather your dried lavender.
-Use your hands to pull the buds and a few leaves off the stem (you want a mixture that’s about 70 / 30 buds to leaves, give or take).
-Use your hands to separate the buds and rip up the leaves until you have a mixture that looks something like this:
+If you’re using lavender you’ve dried yourself, use your hands to pull the buds (and a few leaves, if you like) off the stem.
+I like to use a mix of about 70% lavender buds to 30% leaves because I personally like how the leaves smell (at least from the type of lavender I have), but you can just use the buds if you prefer.
+Use your hands to separate the buds (and rip up the leaves, if applicable) until you have a mixture that looks something like this:

 Pop your lavender mix into your organza bag.
-Add a few drops of essential oil.
+If you find that your buds aren’t fragrant enough on their own, you can add a few drops of essential oil to the bag.

 Use the strings on the organza bag to tie the bag closed.
 I added a little bit of jute twine to my bags, just to make them a little prettier.

 And that’s it.
 All that’s left to do is shove your lavender sachet right up against your nose and inhale deeply.
 Because looking like an idiot sniffing a bag is half the fun.

 After a few weeks, the scent will begin to fade.
 When this happens, you can gently crush the bag in your hands to release more fragrance.
 You can also add another few drops of lavender essential oil, if you like.
 Eventually the scent will fade completely.
 When this happens, you can empty the bag and refill it with new dried lavender.

 Save me for later!